NievasAgustin/Dimmer_HCST04_AC_STM32L1discovery_FreeRTOS_essentials/README.md

 # Dimmer_HCST04_AC_STM32L1discovery_FreeRTOS_essentials
+Code has been developed on top of STM32CubeIDE's code generator to enable touchless AC light control dimming for distance-based operation.
+The core component essential for recreating this functionality in software resides in the 'main.c' file within the 'Src' folder under the 'Core' directory.
+Certain aspects, such as TIM (Timer) and other interrupts, may need modification to accommodate a processor exchange.
 The project has been tested successfully with the initial diagram provided in the attached PDF.
 In the field, the system operates using a BT136 triac, a MOC3021 optocoupler, and a 4N25 optoisolator, constituting a classic AC dimmer circuit.